RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 Verifying Operation

-Once setup is completed, provisioned OTAA devices can join the network and start to send messages.
-Messages from devices can then be received by AWS IoT Core for LoRaWAN and forwarded to the IoT Rules Engine.
+Once the setup is complete, provisioned OTAA devices can join the network and begin sending messages.
+These messages will be received by AWS IoT Core for LoRaWAN and routed to the IoT Rules Engine for further processing.

-Instructions for a sample Hello World application are shown in Figure 18, assuming that the device has joined and is capable of sending uplink traffic.
+Instructions for a sample Hello World application are provided in Figure 18, assuming the device has successfully joined the network and is capable of sending uplink traffic.

 Create a Lambda Function for Destination Rule